🇧🇲

 Do I need a visa for Bermuda?

-When is the best time to visit Bermuda?
+What is the best time to visit Bermuda?

-What language is spoken in Bermuda?
+What currency is used in Bermuda?

 Ready for Bermuda?